islamzedd/SureStart_Summer_2024/README.md

 The modules are as follows:

+__Module 1__: We begin Phase 1 with refreshing our knowledge of python I/O, data types, data structures, logical loops, exception handling and file I/O.

+__Module 2__: Continuing the exploration of python fundamentals, we see the object oriented programming with python, handling packages/modules/libraries and debugging errors and exceptions.

+__Module 3__: Numpy is a staple when working with wherever we want to work with data.
+We delve into how to make numpy arrays and matrixes and operations we can do on them.

+__Module 4__: Working with tabular data is easier in Pandas, Hence we look at exploring data in pandas.

+__Module 5__: Machine learning is an optimization problem.
+Solving simple optimization problems is possible via Scikit Learn and we may visualize the results for that using Matplotlib.

-__Module 6__: We start Phase 1 with an introduction to machine learning algorithms, and how a state-of-the-art library makes it easy and fun to run on-the-shelf machine learning (ML) models for Linear Regression, Decision Trees and Random Forest.
+__Module 6__: We continue Phase 1 with an introduction to machine learning algorithms, and how a state-of-the-art library makes it easy and fun to run on-the-shelf machine learning (ML) models for Linear Regression, Decision Trees and Random Forest.

 __Module 7__: Having had a general introduced to ML through simpler machine learning models, we will jump into Deep Learning, a more powerful ML modeling approach.
 We will also get an introduction to Tensorflow, a Python library that helps us to build deep neural networks easily and quickly.